Vision and Mission

 Projects and Communications Coordinator: Jessica Davies

 Jess is a museum and culture addict with a passion for all things digital.
-She's spent the last ten years living in Paris and Manchester, galivating across the world visiting as many museums and art galleries as she can.
+She's spent almost ten years living in Paris and Manchester, galivating across the world visiting as many museums and art galleries as she can.
 Having completed a Bachelor of Arts in Communications and Cultural Studies, she has worked as a copywriter and digital engagement specialist both inhouse and in a freelance capacity.
 In 2016, she finally summoned up enough brain power to complete a Masters in Art Gallery and Museum Studies at the University of Manchester and is now making moves into Perth’s culture and arts sectors.